-Professor Marshall's research interests include Structure-based drug design; protein engineering; peptidomimetics; G-protein couped receptors ErbB-tyrosine kinase receptors; virtual screening; combinatorial chemistry; solid-phase organic chemistry. inhibition of two-component regulatory systems to cont
+Professor Marshall's research interests include structure-based drug design; protein engineering; peptidomimetics; G-protein couped receptors; ErbB-tyrosine kinase receptors; virtual screening; combinatorial chemistry; solid-phase organic chemistry.

 Inhibitors of dimerization of ErbB tyrosine-kinase transmembrane receptors.
 These receptors are overexpressed in many cancers and are a useful therapeutic target in oncology. (see Yang et al. Chem Biol Drug Design, 76:1, 2010) catalysts.
 (Collaboration with Profs.
 Linda J. Pike and Craig Lockhart, WUSM)